fjantunen/sev1/index.md

 #### Ultra-Terse Runbooks & Visual Cues ✂️👀

 Runbooks are most useful when they're scannable under stress.
 In high-tempo incidents, no one wants a wall of text.
-What we've found effective is writing runbooks in ultra-terse, command-style language.
+What I've found most effective is writing runbooks in ultra-terse, command-style language.
 Think: checklist, not essay.

 Add visual cues—like emojis or icons—to guide the eye to high-priority actions (`🛑 STOP`, `🧪 VERIFY`, `✅ DONE`).
 These cues reduce mental overhead, especially when runbooks are embedded directly into alert payloads or chat workflows.
 The goal is clarity and speed, not cuteness.